 How to Build a Membership Site with a Login Page in WordPress (In 3 Steps)

-Without further ado, let’s dive right into starting your own membership website.
+Without further ado, let’s get your login page set up!
 Make sure you have a WordPress website up and running before you begin.

 Step 1: Set Up MemberPress on Your WordPress Website

-MemberPress is a powerful piece of software that’s easy to use.
-We’ve designed it to be as streamlined as possible.
+Even better, it’s designed for super streamlined setup.
 That way, you can start taking advantage of your membership site’s benefits right away.